SegiH/VerjIO_Excel_Report_Generator/README.md

-This is an application that recieves a JSON object as a parameter and will generate an Excel report based on the provided parameters.
+This is an Verj IO function that recieves a JSON object as a parameter and will generate an Excel report based on the provided parameters.

 Features
 --------